 “I call them toxic because not only do they cause harm but they also spread their behavior to others.
 There’s a pattern of de-energizing, frustrating or putting down teammates.”
 Christine Porath

-Some new employees come by this honestly.
-They may be used to a different set of protocols and procedures used in other job roles.
+Some new employees may be used to a different set of protocols and procedures used in other job roles.
 They want to maintain the way their own “how to” because they feel more comfortable and efficient performing tasks in the way they are accustomed.
-They may reject performing tasks the way that works for your business and encourage others to do the same.
-Pretty soon, a well-meaning employee has slowed your production line.
+They may reject performing tasks the way that are mandated for your industry and encourage others to do the same.
+Pretty soon, a well-meaning employee has knocked you out of compliance.